Spanish Doctorate

 First two semesters/Completion of coursework Period

-The student works closely with her or his doctoral advisor in all matters related to course selection and program planning.
-By the end of the second semester of course work at KU, the student will meet with her or his doctoral advisor to plan her or his exam areas and select two additional Advisory Committee members.
-Once formed, the student will meet with the Advisory Committee to ensure the fulfillment of all required coursework, supporting languages, and the doctoral minor (see Advisory Committee form.
+The student works closely with their Doctoral advisor in all matters related to course selection and program planning.
+By the end of the second semester of course work at KU, the student will meet with their Doctoral advisor to plan their exam areas and select two additional Advisory Committee members.
+Once formed, the student will meet with the Advisory Committee to ensure the fulfillment of all required coursework, supporting languages, and the Doctoral minor (see Advisory Committee form.
 Appendix A, p.
 48).
 In addition, the Advisory Committee and the student will decide on the topics for the written paper (A) and two examinations (B and C):

-I. Paper (Area A): the student will submit a paper that shows critical engagement with a genre (novel, poetry, essay, drama, etc.) or critical/theoretical area (e.g. poetics; performance studies; narrative and narratology; cultural studies; romanticism).
-This paper can be the continuation/finished form of a project initiated in any of the Ph.D. seminars.
+- Paper (Area A): the student will submit a paper that shows critical engagement with a genre (novel, poetry, essay, drama, etc.) or critical/theoretical area (e.g., poetics; performance studies; narrative and narratology; cultural studies; romanticism).
+This paper can be the continuation/finished form of a project initiated in any of the PhD seminars.

-II.
-Examination (Area B): Based on a bibliography put together by the student on a specific field, understood as a focus on a specific region (i.e. Caribbean literature) and temporal framework (i.e. Colonial Latin America).
+- Examination (Area B): Based on a bibliography put together by the student on a specific field, understood as a focus on a specific region (i.e., Caribbean literature) and temporal framework (i.e., Colonial Latin America).

-III.
-Examination (Area C): Based on a bibliography put together by the student on a theoretical framework as it relates to a specific corpus of literary and cultural expression from the Latin American and Peninsular contexts (i.e. transatlantic studies, circum-Caribbean studies, border studies, reading and readership, etc.).
+- Examination (Area C): Based on a bibliography put together by the student on a theoretical framework as it relates to a specific corpus of literary and cultural expression from the Latin American and Peninsular contexts (i.e., transatlantic studies, circum- Caribbean studies, border studies, reading and readership, etc.).

 The committee will ensure that these three areas are complementary but not redundant, and that neither of them is too broad, nor too narrow.
-The materials from Areas A, B, and C will conform the ‘academic profile’ of the student as an up and coming scholar, and are the foundations for the dissertation work.
+The materials from Areas A, B, and C will confirm the ‘academic profile’ of the student as an up-and-coming scholar and are the foundations for the dissertation work.
 Thus, it is imperative that the student can articulate how each area complements the others, and how these areas altogether shape the process of inquiry in the fields of literary and cultural studies.

 Immediately AFTER last semester of coursework

-Both the paper AND examinations are due at the exam period immediately following the last semester of coursework.
-Note:
+Both the paper AND examinations are due at the exam period immediately following the last semester of coursework or no later than two weeks after if recommended by the PhD Advisor.

 - Students completing coursework in December will be examined and turn in their paper the second full week of the Spring semester.

-To be accepted towards fulfilment of the Ph.D. requirement, the essay must demonstrate breadth and depth of understanding of the topic in question and a mastery of the relevant critical corpus, in addition to the ability to formulate an original inquiry, and offer a strong thesis.
+To be accepted toward fulfillment of the PhD requirement, the essay must demonstrate breadth and depth of understanding of the topic in question and a mastery of the relevant critical corpus, in addition to the ability to formulate an original inquiry and offer a strong thesis.
 The expectation is that students undergo multiple revisions of their work prior to the final submission.
-The Advisory Committee will have sole responsibility over determining whether the paper is a pass or a fail.
-In addition, if the student fails to turn in the paper at the set timeline, they will receive an F on this Area of the Ph.D.
-Qualifying exams.
+The Advisory Committee will have sole responsibility for determining whether the paper is a pass or a fail.
+In addition, if the student fails to turn in the paper at the set timeline, they will receive an F on this Area of the PhD Qualifying exams.

 Areas B and C: Written Examinations